taniadcg/my-portfolio/README.md

 ### Python Projects
 - **Pose Estimation and Exercise Repetition Counting**: This project uses Python to analyze movement data and count exercise repetitions.
 - **Folders Synchronization**: Synchronizes two folders.

+## Portfolio Status
+**Note:** Some folders, features and projects in this portfolio are still under development and may not be fully implemented.
+Please check back later for updates, or feel free to explore the current features that are available.

 ## Folder Structure